-Estimated amount of capital commitments and other commitments to be executed on capital accounts and not provided for is Nil as at 31st March 2022 (31st March, 2021: Nil; As at 1st April 2020: Nil) (Net of advances).
+Estimated amount of capital commitments and other commitments to be executed on capital accounts and not provided for is Nii as at 31st March 2023 (As at 31st March 2022).
+(Net of advances).

 30.2 Contingent liability (to the extent not provided for)